 Effect on receipt

 Upon receipt of this primitive, an MIS user on an MN or a PoS verifies a X.509 certificate in the Certificate.
 The result of verification is provided back to push requester via CertificateStatus parameter in MIS_Push_Certificate.response primitive.
 The CertificateStatus parameter value is set as follows.
 If the X.509 certificate is revoked by a certificate revocation list then CertificateStatus is set to “Certificate Revoked,” else if the X.509 is expired then CertificateStatus is “Certificate Expired,” else if a signature in X.509 is not valid then CertificateStatus is set to “Verification Failed”, else CertificateStatus is set to “Certificate Valid.”

+If the ResponseFlag parameter is not present, or ResponseFlag parameter is present and its value is TRUE, the MIS User shall generate an MIS_Configuration_Update.response primitive.

 MIS_Push_Certificate.response